Skip to content

 Fix Windows Update Error 0x80070652: 5 Proven Methods

-Error 0x80070652 occurs when Windows updates fail due to conflicting installations or corrupted files.
-Fix it by running the Windows Update Troubleshooter, using SFC to repair system files, or restarting the MSI service.
+Quick Answer Error 0x80070652 stops Windows updates from conflicting installs or corrupted files.
+Run the Update Troubleshooter, SFC scan, or restart the MSI service.

-Error 0x80070652 stops Windows updates from installing, usually because another installation is already running or system files are damaged.
-We tested five fixes on Windows 10 (22H2) and Windows 11 (23H2), and the Update Troubleshooter resolved the error in about 60% of our test cases.
+Error 0x80070652 stops Windows updates from installing because another install is running or system files are damaged.
+We tested the fixes on Windows 10 (22H2) and Windows 11 (23H2), and the Update Troubleshooter cleared it in most of our cases.

 • Error 0x80070652 means another installation is in progress or update components are corrupted